How does stock market spam work?

 Here’s how the stock spammers make their money.
 Before doing any spamming, they buy up a lot of shares in a penny stock—let’s call it “X Co” with ticker symbol XCOM.
 I can buy, say, 100,000 shares of XCOM for just $1000 if it’s trading at $0.01 (one cent) per share.
 If I can drive the price up to just $0.02 (two cents) I can double my money.
 If I can drive it up to just $0.03 (three cents) I can triple my money.

 So, after I buy a big load of XCOM shares at one cent each, I send out a massive spam to millions of people.
-It says something like, “Hey, have you heard the news about XCOM that’s going to be released tomorrow?
+These messages have a standard format and usually say something like, “Hey, have you heard the news about XCOM that’s going to be released tomorrow?
 This stock is going to explode!
 Get in now and you’ll make a fortune with XCOM!”

 One of the distinctive things about stock spam, as opposed to lottery scams and advanced fee frauds, is that the spammer doesn’t have to identify himself in any way or provide any means of contact.
 The advance fee fraudster has to give you a contact address to be able to succeed in separating you from your money.
 The stock spammer, by contrast, is dealing anonymously via the stock market, and so can be especially hard to identify.